Single tank mixing problem

 When the tank volume approaches zero, the concentration, and therefore the differential equation controlling mass, can become unpredictable.
 There are different options as a modeller to deal with cases like this.
 Here, the decision is taken to keep at least a volume \(V_m > 0\) in the tank by turning off the outflow when \(V \leqslant V_m\).
 In this case, the differential equation in the outflow pipe becomes

-This situation is initially modelled with two VariablePortedObject
+This situation is initially modelled with two VariablePortedObject instances.

 First, the model for the in pipe is: